-Experience: : Since January 2019, Mr. Roberts has served as the Chair of STS Aviation Group LLC, a diversified aviation product and services provider, and holds a board position at Continental Aerospace Technologies., a subsidiary and the principal operating entity of AVIC International Holding (HK) Ltd. (0232.HK) since November 2015, a manufacturer of propulsion units for General Aviation.
-Mr. Roberts also has held a board position at Dart Aerospace since March 2019, a manufacturer of helicopter accessories and other aviation products.
+Experience: : Since January 2019, Mr. Roberts has served as the Chair of STS Aviation Group LLC, a diversified aviation product and services provider, and holds a board position at Continental Aerospace Technologies., a subsidiary and the principal operating entity of Continental Aerospace Technologies Holding Ltd. (0232.HK) since November 2015, a manufacturer of propulsion units for General Aviation.

 Mr. Roberts was the Executive Chair of Ryan Herco Flow Solutions, a national distributor of high purity fluid conveyance and control products, from 2015 to 2018.
-Additionally, he served as CEO, President and Board Member at Align Aerospace, a global distributor of products to the aerospace and aviation industries, from January 2014 to September 2015; and CEO & President of Permaswage Holding SA, a designer and manufacturer of fluid fitting products, from 2009 to 2014.
+Additionally, he served as CEO, President and Board Member at Align Aerospace, a global distributor of products to the aerospace and aviation industries, from January 2014 to September 2015; and CEO & President of Permaswage Holding SA, a designer and manufacturer of aircraft fluid fitting products, from 2009 to 2014.
 He has experience in the management and operation of major and regional airlines, including Northwest Airlines from 1997 to 2008, where he served in multiple executive positions.
 From 2000 until 2008 he served as Chair of Aeroxchange Ltd. Mr. Roberts holds a bachelor of science degree (with Honors) in Engineering from the University of Birmingham and a post graduate diploma in Engineering from Coventry University.